Expect the unexpected when travelling with teenagers

 “Oh yes,” I muttered to myself, wondering what my next move would be.

 All I can say is thank goodness for Japan, their efficiency and their desire to help.
-After dragging all the luggage downstairs and over to the station office, I met the train conductor advising him in English that my kids were still on the train which just left.
-Pointing to the ridiculous number of bags I had to back-up my story.
+After dragging the luggage downstairs and over to the station office, I met the train conductor, who took one look at the amount of luggage I was grappling with and possibly thought something was amiss.
+I advised him in English that my kids were still on the train which just left.
+Pointing to the excessive number of bags I had to back-up my story.
 Despite him speaking little English and my lack of Japanese, he understood and turned to his colleague to explain the situation.
 Given the way she looked at me, I don’t think this kind of scenario occurred regularly.
 I showed them the boy’s passports so they knew who to look for.

 They both disappeared behind a wall in the office.
-It was only a few minutes before the conductor came back to say, “Fraser and James?”
+It was only a few minutes before the conductor came back and said, “Fraser and James?”

 I nodded greatly relieved they had at least made contact with them.